axelson/priv_check/README.md

 TODO:
 - [x] Ignore generated code
 - [x] Fix all errors from a default phoenix application
-- [ ] Store the warnings in a file so they can be loaded on subsequent compiles
+- [x] Store the traces in a file so the warnings can be re-generated on partial compiles
-- [ ] Provide configuration
+- [ ] Provide configuration (allow users to ignore warnings)

 ## Raison D'etre